Fitness After 40 – and Beyond

 - The boss is the pituitary gland.

-- The orders that are sent from the boss to the factory are lutenizing hormone (LH) and follicle stimulating hormone (FSH).
+- The orders that are sent from the boss to the factory are luteinizing hormone (LH) and follicle-stimulating hormone (FSH).

 There are two primary reasons this process falters in men as they experience a decline in male hormone with age.